selimfirat/news-spider/report.md

 ![3 Class Sentiment](./3class_sentiment.PNG)

+These models are biased over negative tweets to increase their accuracy.
+Negative tweets are easier to classify for all type of classifiers whereas notr tweets are the hardest to classify.

 We get most accurate results with SVM and logistic regression.
 However, SVM is too slow to be work on larger data such as our news dataset.

 Thus, we chose to implement Logistic Regression using numpy matrix computation library [7].
 Below is the logistic regression experimentation results

 ![2 Class Sentiment](./2class_sentiment.PNG)

+Here, perceptron classifier is the name for logistic regression classifier in neural networks literature.
+Although we get highest scores with Bag-of-words model, we do not use it in production.
+Because it requires more memory and time consuming computations than Word2Vec model.

 #### Related Work
+There are not many work done in this area.
+Kaya et. al. [5] made many experiments on political news 82.01 F1 score at best.
+However, our results are not comparable with theirs.

 #### Future Work
 There is definitely lack of labeled data on news articles for sentiment analysis.
 Labeling new datasets for Turkish news context would be the best contribution to the field.